Journey Mapping vs. Task Analysis

-Creating an experience map can help organizations pinpoint gaps in the overall customer/user experience, which makes it easier to identify areas for product innovation.
+Creating a journey map can help organizations pinpoint gaps in the overall customer/user experience, which makes it easier to identify areas for product innovation.
 This can help feed and prioritize projects in the product backlog when organizations aren’t sure what to work on next.

-When should we use an Experience Map versus a Task Analysis?
+When should we use a Journey Map versus a Task Analysis?
 It depends on the type of question you’re trying to answer or problem you are attempting to solve.
 Understanding what some of the differences are between the two might help you determine which tool is best for you.

-1. Level of Detail: Both Experience Map and Task Analysis include a great level of detail in the analysis.
-However, an Experience Map differs from Task Analysis because it doesn’t necessarily capture the granularity of each step in a process that a task analysis would include.
+Both Journey Mapping and Task Analysis include a great level of detail in the analysis.
+However, a Journey Map differs from Task Analysis because it doesn’t necessarily capture the granularity of each step in a process that a task analysis would include.

-If you are looking for more information on Experience Mapping, Akendi offers a course on how to conduct Experience Mapping research and analysis.
+If you are looking for more information on Journey Mapping, we have a course on how to conduct Journey Mapping research and analysis.